QuantEcon/lecture-source-jl/rst_files/testing.rst

 We also want Julia's package manager to be aware of the project

-First, open a REPL in the newly created project directory, either by noting the path printed above, or by running
+1. Open a REPL in the newly created project directory, either by noting the path printed above, or by running

 .. code-block:: julia